soumilibhuniacs2002-hub/Diabetes-ML/README.md

 ⚠️ Disclaimer

 <p align="justify">
 This project is developed as a Machine Learning-based healthcare research and development project.
-A <b>basic diabetes prediction and personalized recommendation system has already been implemented in Google Colab</b> as a working prototype.
+A <strong>basic diabetes prediction and personalized recommendation system has already been implemented in Google Colab</strong> as a working prototype.
 The current implementation demonstrates the core Machine Learning workflow, prediction process, and initial recommendation functionality.
 </p><p align="justify">
 Further testing, validation, and refinement will be carried out as the project progresses, with the goal of improving model performance, reliability, usability, and application integration.
 </p>---